-BS7671 is the British Standard for Electrical Installation& incorporates the IEE wiring regulations.
+(BS7671 is the British Standard for Electrical Installation and incorporates the IEE wiring regulations).

-Celor Ltd. can include early design & consultation with builders & clients followed by the actual installation work through to the testing & hand-over with all electrical certification handled by ourselves.
+Celor Ltd. can include early design and consultation with builders and clients, followed by the installation process through to the testing and hand-over with all electrical certification - handled by ourselves.

 We aim to ensure that you get the most from your electric supply and to provide you with the comfort and ease of getting the most out of the latest technologies available.

-We have over 24 years experience of electrical installations in all types of new buildings & developments ranging from 1 bed studio flats to 12,800sq.ft pop star & footballers homes and single unit projects to projects with 300+ units.
+We have over 24 years experience of electrical installations in all types of new buildings and developments, ranging from 1 bed studio flats to 12,800sq.ft pop stars' and footballers' homes, one off projects to huge developments in excess of 300 units.